A complete guide to planning for your retirement

-People are now spending more time in retirement, and needing more funds to support themselves post-work, than previous generations.
+People are now spending more time in retirement, and needing more funds to support themselves post-work than previous generations.

 You can never start doing the groundwork too early.
 Research has shown that only 46% of Australians over the age of 40 feel prepared for retirement.
 We may think we control when we pull the plug on work but it can be forced on us through accidents, ill-health, redundancy, or other factors that may mean an earlier-than-expected exit from the workplace.

 The decision to retire rarely happens overnight.
-It’s often a gradual process which requires you to take into account your financial needs, whether you want to call it quits completely or simply cut back on your working hours, whether you’re emotionally ready to lose the support structure of an office and routine, how long it will take you to save that nest egg, and so on.
+It’s often a gradual process that requires you to take into account your financial needs, whether you want to call it quits completely or simply cut back on your working hours, whether you’re emotionally ready to lose the support structure of an office and routine, how long it will take you to save that nest egg, and so on.

-Whatever your individual circumstances, detailed planning, foresight, and strategic thinking pay off big in the long run.
+Whatever your individual circumstances, detailed planning, foresight, and strategic thinking can pay off big in the long run.

-How do I get started with retirement planning?
+How to get started with retirement planning

 Understanding your financial goals

 A clear understanding of your debt, income, assets, and expenses is vital.
 Having a good grasp on your financial big picture will ensure you figure out your best retirement plan.
 Bear in mind that you might need to fund three decades without a salary – it’s a big change to get used to.

 As a general rule of thumb, you will need between two-thirds and 80% of your pre-retirement income.

 The Association of Superannuation Funds of Australia (ASFA) has estimated that to support a ‘modest’ lifestyle in retirement, singles need a yearly income of $29,139 and couples $41,929.
 A ‘comfortable’ lifestyle, with a broader range of leisure activities, requires a yearly income of $45,962 for singles and $64,771 for couples.